beautifuldjango/beautifuldjango.github.io/_posts/2016-10-17-manifesto.markdown

 # A new book for and from the Django community

-"Beautiful Django" is inspired by ["Beautiful Code"](http://shop.oreilly.com/product/9780596510046.do "O'Reilly Beautiful Code"), published by O'Reilly.
+"Beautiful Django" is inspired by ["_Beautiful Code_"](http://shop.oreilly.com/product/9780596510046.do "O'Reilly Beautiful Code"), published by O'Reilly.
 In _Beautiful Code_, each chapter is written by a different person on the subject of their choice.
 The only (strong) constraint: to illustrate what they think constitutes "Beautiful Code".

-This book inspired the idea of creating a "Beautiful Django" book along similar principles.
+This book inspired the idea of creating a "_Beautiful Django_" book along similar principles.

-# Why Beautiful Django?
+# Why _Beautiful Django_?

 **To help the community** build on each others knowledge by sharing what is beautiful about Django and how it is used in the wild.